 These types of clamps are designed to be used in drill press tables to hold material in place, which allows users to make very precise and clean cuts.

 The clamp is easily adjusted and also releases quickly to create a perfectly tight and firm fit.
-This feature makes it very secure and precise when you are working in a drill press.
+This feature makes it very secure and precise when working in a drill press.

 #9 Flooring Clamp

 Flooring clamps are large clamps that are used when a carpenter is installing flooring.
-They help hold the tongue-and-groove boards in place so that they can be pulled down securely and in the meantime, they won’t move and therefore they will be mounted exactly in place.
+They help hold the tongue-and-groove boards in place so they can be pulled down securely, and in the meantime, they won’t move so that they will be mounted exactly in place.

-They are not versatile, and this is the only function they perform, although they do it very well.
+They are not versatile, which is the only function they perform, although they do it very well.
 Flooring clamps can hold more than 10 boards at a time.

 #10 G or C Clamp